qrvey/partner-portal/docs/get-started/aws_marketplace.md

 6. Once the deployment is finished, you will receive an email with a URL to access your deployed application as well as a link to the documentation portal.
 7. Open the URL in a browser window and sign up for an account to start using the application.
 You can share the same URL with your users, who can sign up for their own accounts.

+## Ugrading From an Old Version

+To upgrade the platform from an old version, you would need to:
+1. Get the URL for Cloudformation template for the latest version (5.4 is latest).
+2. Find the template you used for the earlier deployment.
+This is from Installation Step #2.
+In Cloudformation UI this would be the template at the bottom of the list and will have a URL in the Output tab with Export name as “AutoDeployAppURL”.
+3. Click on the button to **Update** template.
+4. Pick **Replace current template**.
+Paste the URL from Step 1 above.
+5. **Important**: Please select ALL subnets in the parameters dropdown.
+In versions 5.3 and earlier, we required up to 3 subnets.
+However, from v5.4 onwards, we require all subnets (with 1 subnet per AZ).
+6. Click on Next for the next steps till the end and Submit at the end to start the update.
+7. Once the update is complete, Launch the URL from the output tab in a new window.
+8. In the UI, you will see an upgrade button.
+Click on the upgrade button to start the deployment process.
+This may take about 2-3hrs to finish but there is no downtime for the application but we would recommend doing this during off hours to avoid any issues.
+9. Once the upgrade is complete you will be able to use the new version.

 ## Deleting an Installation
 To delete an existing installation, you need to:
 1. Delete the deployment by clicking on the Delete button in the installation app’s UI.
-You can get the URL in step 3 of Installation Steps above.
+You can get the URL in step 3 of **Installation Steps** above.
 2. Once the deployment is removed, you’ll see the initial form in the UI.
 At this point, you can delete the Cloudformation template created in Step 2 of Installation Steps above.
 3. Unsubscribe from Marketplace console.